Cameras That Work with Amazon Alexa

 Skills Currently Not Recommended

-As for the remaining Skills mentioned in the table, I decided not to elaborate on them for several reasons.
+As for the remaining Skills mentioned in the table, we decided not to elaborate on them for several reasons.
 Some of them have very low or no reviews, indicating that the Skill is either not useful or that the hardware is underwhelming.
 Some, such as Honeywell Home, are focused on non-camera related features.
-EZVIZ is a decent brand, but I don’t recommend the Skill as enabling it requires you to turn off your camera’s image encryption, which might have some effect on your camera’s privacy.
+EZVIZ is a decent brand, but we don’t recommend the Skill as enabling it requires you to turn off your camera’s image encryption, which might have some effect on your camera’s privacy.
 And then there are others, like Amcrest, that are free to enable but require a subscription to use the Skill.

 Security Cameras That Work With All Alexa Devices